tutek1/DTLabs/02_Player/lab02.md

 You might notice the player is **instantly** rotating as they should, but the camera also rotates with them.
 That is because the `Camera3D` node is a child of the `Player` node, so all transformations are propagated.

 ### Lerp - Theory
-Right now, the rotation is way too fast and disorienting.
+Currently, the rotation is too fast and disorienting.
 Let's smooth it out over multiple frames.
-We can use what's called a `lerp()` function.
+We can use a function called `lerp()`.
 Basically, it calculates a value between `start_value` and `end_value` based on a coefficient from `0.0` to `1.0`.
-It is called like this `lerp(start_value, end_value, [0.0 - 1.0])` and the values do not have to be just floats, it works with vectors, colors, etc.
+It is invoked like this `lerp(start_value, end_value, [0.0 - 1.0])` and the values do not have to be just floats; it works with vectors, colors, etc.

 Here are some examples:
 - `lerp(0, 10, 0.4) = 4`.